Theory of rheology and aging of protein condensates: Discussion

 A power-law dependence of the relaxation time on the waiting time has been observed in different system.
 The aging exponent $\mu$, which describes the growth of relaxation time with waiting time as $\tau_c\sim t_w^\mu$ has been introduced in the seminal work~\cite{struik1977physical}.
 In many polymeric materials, the relaxation time grows sublinearly, $\mu \simeq 0.5 - 1$ ~\cite{berthier2011theoretical}.
 In our model $\mu=1-\alpha$ [see Eq.(\ref{eq:tauc})] and in the aging regime with $0<\alpha<1$, we find a sublinear dependence of $\tau_c$ on $t_w$ for a Maxwell glass, consistent with the sublinear behavior seen in many experiments on non biological materials.

 Interestingly, recent experiments suggest that $\mu$ could be larger than $1$ in protein condensates.
 For example, for the PGL-3 protein, $\mu\simeq 6.4$ and $\mu\simeq 2.1$ were estimated for different salt conditions (150 mM KCl and 100mM KCl, respectively)~\cite{jawerth2020protein}.
 Our current model does not account for such high values of $\mu$, as they would require negative values of $\alpha$ and we currently do not have an explanation of this discrepancy.
 There are only very few other systems where $\mu >1$ was measured.
 An example is polycarbonate (see for instance Fig.15 in \cite{struik1977physical}).
 Further research will be required to find out whether $\mu >1$ is a robust feature of biological protein condensates, and if so, what is the origin of such a different behavior in comparison to aging of non-biological polymers.
+One possible explanation of the rapid aging observed in protein condensates, is that the system may not yet be exploring the tail of the distribution $\rho(E)$ for large $E$ within the experimental time-scales.
+Instead, the system may be exploring smaller $E$, where the distribution $\rho(E)$ might not be a decreasing function of $E$.
+This could lead transiently to a relaxation time that grows exponentially with age.
+The functional form of the distribution $\rho(E)$ could be probed experimentally, for example, through a measurement of the distribution of protein trapping times.

 Finally, we have obtained an exact relation between the relaxation function and the mean squared displacement of particles in the aging regime (Eq. (\ref{eq:Kx2})).
 This relation is similar to the fluctuation-dissipation theorem that holds for equilibrium systems but it applies to the out-of-equilibrium Maxwell glass.
 In out-of-equilibrium aging systems, the generalized fluctuation-dissipation theorem has been hypothesized and verified for various models, resulting in the definition of an effective temperature~\cite{cugliandolo1997energy,cugliandolo2011effective,berthier2001glassy}.
 The fluctuation-response relation, given by Eq.(\ref{eq:GFDT}), does not require an effective temperature.
 Instead, it directly connects the response function to the fluctuations observed in Maxwell glass.